ElianeLapointe/retail_sales_analysis/README.md

 | 1559 | 2022-08-20 | 07:40:00 | 49 | Female | 40 | Clothing | 4 | 300.0 | 144.0 | 1200.0 |
 | 421 | 2022-04-08 | 08:43:00 | 66 | Female | 37 | Clothing | 3 | 500.0 | 235.0 | 1500.0 |

-Explanation:
+*Explanation:*

--- Task: Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.:
+*Task*: Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.:

 ```sql
 SELECT gender, category, COUNT(transactions_id) AS transaction_count FROM source_db.retail_sales GROUP BY gender, category;